WebOrigami/docs/src/content/builtins/@log.md

 title: "@log(result, [message])"
 ---

-This diagnostic function logs a message to the console and then returns the indicated result.
+This diagnostic function logs a message to the console as a side effect and then returns the indicated result.

 ```console
 $ ori "@log(1, 'Hello')"